aksovius/speech-coach/docs/docs/architecture/ha-failover.md

 id: ha-failover
 title: High Availability & Failover
 sidebar_label: HA & Failover
+sidebar_position: 5
 ---

 # 🔐 High Availability & Failover Strategy

-This section outlines how **Speech Coach** is built with reliability and resilience in mind — and what’s planned for future improvements.
+This section outlines how **Speech Coach** is built with reliability and resilience in mind — and what's planned for future improvements.

 ---